 What is a Calf Strain

-There are two main muscles that make up your calf, the larger gastrocnemius and the deeper muscle known as the soleus.
-Both are very important in all running and jumping movements, being the main muscle group that propels the body forward.
+There are two main muscles that make up your calf; the larger one is our gastrocnemius and the deeper one known is our soleus.
+Both are very important in all running and jumping movements as they are the main muscle group that propels the body forward.
 Calf strains can occur in both explosive movements where you may feel a distinct ‘ping’ or after a build-up of stress over time.

-The main symptoms for a calf strain is pain and tenderness on the back of your lower leg, other symptoms include:
+The main symptoms for a calf strain are pain and tenderness on the back of your lower leg.
+Other symptoms may include:

 - A feeling of weakness or tightness in the lower leg